Abusing Azure Arc: From Service Principal Exposed to Reverse Shell

 Add Servers with Azure Arc

 Three choices exist for including a new machine.
-Our emphasis is on Adding multiple servers.
+In our case we will proceed with the option Adding multiple servers.

 To integrate new internal servers (joined domain servers) into Azure Arc, we will utilize GPO method.
 Before we can onboard new machines using this method, it is crucial to have the installer, AzureConnectedMachineAgent.msi, stored in a shared location that can be accessed by the target machines.
 It is important to ensure that the Domain Controllers, Computers, and Admins all have change permissions for this network share.
 By using this system, the onboarding process will automatically begin once the new GPO is applied.